airalab/robonomics.network/content/posts/beer-bar-decoded2024.md

 ## Data Obtained

 **Disclaimer: In this section, all data will be shown in the Home Assistant interface for convenient visualization.**
 This same data can be obtained from the Robonomics parachain and compared.
-How to do this will be shown later.
+Instructions are to be provided later.

 Study period: For the study period, we will take the time from 16:00 on July 11 to 20:00 on July 12, which corresponds to half of the first day of
 Decoded and the entire second day.